adamsardar/stoneTrees/README.md

 qplot(V(lymphomaGraph)$nodeScore)
 ```

-Most nodes have negative weights (costs) - the MWCS looks to group as many positive weights (prizes) together.
+Most nodes have negative weights (costs) - the MWCS looks to group as many positive weights (prizes) together in a connected subgraph.

 ```
 >  lymphomaMWCS <- nodeCentricSteinerTreeProblem$new(lymphomaGraph)